pepstock-org/Charba-Wiki/docs/Utilities.md

 ## JSON

-The [JSON](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON) object contains methods for converting objects to JSON.
+The [JSON](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON) object contains methods for converting objects to JSON and JSON string to objects.

-**Charba** provides an [implementation](https://pepstock-org.github.io/Charba/4.0/org/pepstock/charba/client/utils/JSON.html) with a subset of methods and capabilities to use in your GWT or J2CL project.
+**Charba** provides an [implementation](https://pepstock-org.github.io/Charba/4.0/org/pepstock/charba/client/utils/JSON.html) with the methods and capabilities to use in your GWT or J2CL project.

 ```java
 // gets and logs the object in JSON format